Skip to main content

 └──────────────────────────────┘

-That’s it.
-The malicious server never needs to complete the OAuth flow.
-It never needs to respond with valid MCP data.
-The SSRF triggers on the very first connection attempt.
+The server never needs to complete the OAuth flow or respond with valid MCP data.
+The SSRF fires on the very first connection attempt; the attacker just needs someone to add the server to their config.

-PoC overview — three terminals: rogue server, canary, victim client
+PoC overview: three terminals showing rogue server, canary, and victim client

-The full PoC running: rogue server on port 8080, canary on port 8888, victim client connecting.
-The client was only configured with port 8080 — but port 8888 will receive a request.
+The full PoC: rogue server on port 8080, canary on port 8888, victim client connecting.
+The client was only configured with port 8080, but port 8888 receives a request.

 Proof of Concept